php-dev-br/laravel-doc-pt-br/routing.md

 <a name="attaching-rate-limiters-to-routes"></a>

-### Attaching Rate Limiters to Routes
+### Attaching Rate Limiters To Routes

 Rate limiters may be attached to routes or route groups using the `throttle` [middleware](middleware.md).
 The throttle middleware accepts the name of the rate limiter you wish to assign to the route:

     Route::middleware(['throttle:uploads'])->group(function () {
         Route::post('/audio', function () {
-            // ...
+            //
         });

         Route::post('/video', function () {
-            // ...
+            //
         });
     });